mongodb/terraform-provider-mongodbatlas/examples/atlas-api-key/create-and-assign-pak-seperately/README.md

 - `public_key`: Atlas public key
 - `private_key`: Atlas  private key

-For this example, we will setup organization api key and attach access list to it.
+In this example, we will set up an organization API key and attach an access list to it.